 - Always involve your team and client in project planning to prevent further misunderstandings.

 - There is no single template for the perfect project plan.
 You can thus tailor it to your own needs and focus on the aspects that matter the most for your project.
-But never leave out the essential aspects like team members, cost, time, resources, risks, and so on.
+But never leave out the essential aspects like team members, cost, time, resources, risks, etc.